 All of these documents may be downloaded from the Conservation Application Suite (CAS) or are auto generated by the CAS system.
-While each District must provide this documentation to their tax credit program participants by January 31st, it is ultimately the responsibility of the producer and their tax preparer to ensure the completion of the Virginia Form ABM and submit all of the documents listed above, as well as all receipts/invoices/bills, to the Virginia Department of Taxation by April 1st of each year.
+While each District must provide this documentation to their tax credit program participants by January 31st, it is ultimately the responsibility of the producer and their tax preparer to ensure the completion of the Virginia Form ABM and submit all of the documents listed above, as well as all receipts/invoices/bills, to the Virginia Department of Taxation prior to filing their return and no later than December 31.